CipherOne/swiftprotocol/README.md

 - [References](#references)

 ## Introduction
 Universal Basic Income (UBI) must exist for humans and their world to continue to function as jobs continue to be replaced by AI and automation <sup>[[1]](#1)</sup>.
 In a world with more abundant resources than ever before, many still struggle to make ends meet, and it is a primary directive to ensure every human has access to the core necessities of life that inlcudes water, food, clothing and shelter.
-This Protocol is the framework for the AI DAO with the purpose of distributing Universal Basic Income to each Citizen throguh the UBI blockchain and the Universal Basic Income Token (UBIT).
-The adoption of this Protocol by all humans will allow the human dream of the Universal Basic Income to become realized by each Citizen.
+This Protocol is the framework for the AI DAO with the purpose of distributing Universal Basic Income to each Citizen throguh the UBI blockchain, the UBI platform and the Universal Basic Income Token (UBIT).
+The mass adoption of this Protocol will allow the dream of the Universal Basic Income to become realized by each human/Citizen.
 This protocol has been designed with practical and proven solutions, with additional functionality to aid in its global adoption.

 ## Account Types
 To create the global electronic currency capable of providing UBI to each Citizen, the following structure is required:

 1. AI is the generator of the Universal Basic Income Token(s) (UBIT)s perpetually filling the UBI Account.
-2. Each Citizen is unique and is allowed to have one UBI account for sendng/receiving UBI payments.
+2. Each Citizen is unique and is allowed to have one UBI account for sendng/receiving UBITs.
 3. Entity accounts must be permitted to exist for business, convenience and privacy reasons.
 4. The system must remain decentralized to avoid single points of failure and central control.
 5. Rules must be able to be modified over time to allow for the changing needs of an active economy.